-Which hand did you strum with when you played air guitar?
+Which did you strum with when you played?

-If it was your left hand, then you may indeed be left handed.
+Was it was your left hand?
+Then you may indeed be.
 If not, then perhaps you are right handed.

 Is It Harder To Learn Left Handed Guitar?

-While it may seem that playing guitar should be done right handed, this does not mean that playing guitar left handed would somehow be a more difficult task.
+There are many more players who use their right hand.
+But this does not mean that learning guitar oriented left would somehow be a more difficult task.

 The guitar in general is a difficult instrument to learn as you train your hands, fingers and mind.

-There are some myths floating around that might suggest that left handed guitar playing is more difficult to learn.
-And for a right handed player this is indeed true!
+There are some myths floating around that might suggest that left handed playing is more difficult to learn.
+And for a someone who plays with the opposite this is indeed true!

-But when you have discovered that you are more comfortable playing left handed guitar, the learning curve is the same as right handed.
+But when you have discovered that you are more comfortable playing left handed guitar, the learning curve is the same as right hand.

-There are no extra hurdles involved with left handed playing and there are plenty of instruments and equipment available.
+There are no extra hurdles involved with playing left, and there are plenty of instruments and equipment available.

 Should I Relearn Guitar Left Handed?